Skip to main content

 Dosages depend on the age group.
 Dosages for adults and children are listed below:

-• Adult dosage: Adults and adolescents over the age of 12 are recommended to have 10-20 milligrams every 4 hours as needed.2
+• Adult dosage: Adults and adolescents over the age of 12 are recommended to have 10-20 milligrams every 4 hours as needed.4

-• Pediatric dosage: Children aged 6to 12 are recommended to have a maximum dose of 10 mg every 4-6 hours.
+• Pediatric dosage: Children aged 6 to 12 are recommended to have a maximum dose of 10 mg every 4-6 hours.
 Children 4 to under 6 years of age are recommended to have a maximum dose of 5mg every 4 hours.
-Children under the age of 4 should not use dextromethorphan.2
+Children under the age of 4 should not use dextromethorphan.4

-Dextromethorphan's effectiveness and safety have been well-studied.
-While side effects are generally mild, however understanding the risk-benefit profile is important in using dextromethorphan safely.
+Dextromethorphan's effectiveness and safety have been well-studied when it comes to treating a cough.5 However, understanding the risk-benefit profile is important in using dextromethorphan products safely.

-Dextromethorphan is safe when used as directed, however there are potential side effects individuals should be aware of.
-Common side effects may include: 2
+Dextromethorphan is safe when used as directed to treat a cough; however, there are potential side effects individuals should be aware of.5 Common side effects may include:1

 • Dizziness